Examples Of Ways To Gradually Face Various Social Fears

 - At home alone, role play various ways you could start a conversation with someone.

 - Role play starting a conversation with a friend, support group, or counselor (again, don't feel you have to do every step listed here if you think some of them wouldn't apply to you).

-- Go to a mall and try to make some quick, friendly chit-chat with store clerks, who have to talk to you.
-Start out by asking for their help with something, then try to ask them about a subject like how their shift is going.
+- Go to a mall and try to make some quick, friendly chit chat with store clerks, who have to talk to you.
+Start out by asking for their help with something, then try to ask them about an innocuous subject like how their shift is going.